DRIFTYY777/ESP-32-Wheather-System/README.md

 Wind speed sensor (model and connection details required) MicroSD card (recommended size: 2GB or higher) Breadboard and jumper wires
-Wi-Fi network credentials (SSID and password)
+Wi-Fi network credentials (SSID and password) is in
 A Firebase project with a Realtime Database (https://firebase.google.com/) An NTP server address for time synchronization (e.g., pool.ntp.org) Arduino IDE (https://www.arduino.cc/) installed on your computer